HagOrMan/Tutorials/BashAliases.md

 **So come along as I give a quick rundown on how you can begin building your *bash castle***, consisting of functions to massively improve your efficiency and reduce characters typed by at least 75\%.

 # What is bash?
 I use bash as a short form for "bash terminal", which in this tutorial means a Unix-like terminal.
 If you're familiar with Command Prompt or Powershell on Windows, those are two other terminal examples.
+However, they are Windows-based and do not apply to this tutorial.

 If you aren't using git bash or any other terminal that allows for aliases, I highly recommend it.
 I'm on windows, so git bash is my best way to get a Unix-like environment.